Estimating a density near an unknown manifold: a Bayesian nonparametric approach: Introduction

 As far as we are aware there is no theoretical results on convergence rates - either from a frequentist or a Bayesian approach - for estimating a density on tubes $M^\delta$ when $M$ and $\delta$ are unknown and $\delta$ is possibly small.
 In this paper we bridge this gap and we propose a Bayesian nonparametric method based on specific families of location-scale mixtures of Gaussian distributions.
 We study the posterior concentration rates associated to these priors, i.e. the smallest possible $\ve_n$ such that

 in probability when the data $X_1, \dots, X_n$ are a $n$ sample from $f_0$ and where $\Pi( \cdot | X_1, \dots , X_n)$ denotes the posterior distribution, see \cite{ghosal2000convergence}.
 As is well known, when the distance $d(.,.)$ is the Hellinger or the $L_1$ metric, this posterior concentration rates induces also a convergence rate $\ve_n$ for the posterior mean $\hat f$, see for instance \cite{ghosal2000convergence}.
-Typcally the rate $\ve_n$ depends on regularity properties of the density $f_0$ and on the prior. \\
+Typcally the rate $\ve_n$ depends on regularity properties of the density $f_0$ and on the prior.

 To do so we first define a general mathematical framework describing regularity properties of densities defined on possibly small neighbourhoods $M^\delta$ of submanifolds $M$, with the idea that the density has a given smoothness $\beta_0$ along the manifold $M$ and another smoothness $\beta_\perp$ along the normal to the manifold.
-This manifold driven anisotropic smoothness is defined in Section \ref{subsec:manihold} and is an extension to anisotropic H\"older functions along coordinate axes.
-Building on that we show that the posterior concentration rate depends on $\beta_0, \beta_\perp$ together with the dimension $d$ of $M$ and the width $\delta$ of the tube.
+This manifold driven anisotropic smoothness is defined in Section \ref{subsec:manihold} and is an extension to anisotropic H\"older functions along coordinate axes. \newju{Because the corruption of a signal by some small noise can be modelled in many different ways, with additive homoscedastic noise being the simplest and most restrictive one, our framework only assumes that the density lives on $M^\delta$ and does not model the noise.} As shown in Section \ref{sec:model}, our framework encompasses common models of noisy data.

+Building on that we show that the posterior concentration rate depends on $\beta_0, \beta_\perp$ together \newclem{with the dimension $d$ of $M$} and the width $\delta$ of the tube.
 Interestingly the prior $\Pi$ does not need to depend on $\beta_0, \beta_\perp, d, \delta$ or $M$ which makes the approach fully adaptive and the rate we obtain, at least when $\delta$ is not too small is of order (up to a polylog term)